 When I was little, I used to put on my dad’s giant snow boots and march around the house.
 I liked to wear my daddy’s shoes.
 They were big and warm and slipping them on my feet made me feel like I was just like my dad.
 I even had a little song I would sing as I marched around.
 I loved my dad and it made me happy to be like him.

 Jesus Christ is our perfect example.
 He loves us unconditionally.
 He came to earth to save us from sin.
 While He was here, He lived a life of faith that demonstrated how we should live as well.
 He showed us the way back to Heavenly Father.
 The path Jesus walked, is the way to happiness!

-If we can learn to walk by faith in His footprints, we can find joy and salvation.
+If we can learn to walk by faith not by sight, we can find joy and salvation.

 What are some of the big steps we need to take to walk by faith?